 The question I get asked the most is how so I start eating clean?
 Below are some of my tips to getting started.
-When you start your clean eating journey, it is important not to strive for perfection right out of the gate – no one is perfect.
+When you start your clean eating journey, it is important not to strive for perfection – no one is perfect.
 For some people it’s best to slowly ease into the lifestyle changes, but others want to jump in with both feet.
 Whichever you choose, look forward to being healthier, leaner and more energetic!

 Go through your fridge, freezer, pantry and cupboards and throw away or donate all of the unclean food that you find.
 If you see any of the following on the nutrition label of anything, get rid of it!
 Click here for a guide to reading nutrition labels.